Table of contents

 The team may be left in a lurch as DevOps principles require training.
 And given the culture shift, trained hands are required at the helm.
 However, searching for talent is a task by itself, and most do away with this aspect by having an MSP handle the DevOps production.

-The tandem working style will likely create confusion about who is working on what.
-Therefore, there needs to be proper demarcation regarding the work, for it would waste time if this challenge is not overcome.
+The tandem working style will likely confuse who is working on what.
+Therefore, proper demarcation of the work is needed, for it would waste time if this challenge is not overcome.

 Useful link: 8 DevOps Adoption Challenges Businesses Must Overcome